wessenstam/secretserver/module10/module10.rst

 Auditing and Security Overview
 ------------------------------
 In this module we will explore a range of auditing and security functionality within Secret Server.
-This area is of particular importance as most Thycotic Secret Server customers use this functionality to ensure they adhere to various internal and external compliance regulations.
+This area is of particular importance as most Delinea Secret Server customers use this functionality to ensure they adhere to various internal and external compliance regulations.

 Secret Server Reporting
 -----------------------